Garrafao/WUGs/README.md

 We recommend you to run the scripts within a [virtual environment](https://pypi.org/project/virtualenv/) with Python 3.10.
 Install the required packages running `pip install -r requirements.txt`. **Important**: The script uses simple test parameters; in order to improve the clustering load `parameters_opt.sh` in `run_uug.sh` or `run_usg.sh`.

 When installing, please check whether pygraphviz was installed correctly.
 There have been recurring errors with pygraphviz installation across operating systems.
-If an error occurs, you can check this page for solutions: https://pygraphviz.github.io/documentation/stable/install.html#providing-path-to-graphviz
+If an error occurs, you can check [this page](https://pygraphviz.github.io/documentation/stable/install.html#providing-path-to-graphviz) for solutions.
 On Linux, installing graphviz through the package manager is recommended.

+For using the [WSBM](https://aclanthology.org/2021.starsem-1.23/) clustering option you need to install the graph-tool package.
+We recommend to install it via Anaconda as described [here](https://git.skewed.de/count0/graph-tool/-/wikis/installation-instructions#installing-via-conda).

 ### Description